-In an age when there are apparently absolutely no absolutes, one could be forgiven for being confused by the plethora of differing Christian opinions with regard to truth and reality.
-For example, Kenneson tells us: “I don’t believe in objective truth or relativism.
+In an age when there are, apparently, absolutely no absolutes, one could be forgiven for being confused by the plethora of differing Christian opinions with regard to truth and reality.
+For example, Kenneson told us that: “I don’t believe in objective truth or relativism.
 Moreover, I don’t want you to believe in objective truth or relativism either, because the first concept is corrupting the church and its witness to the world, while tilting at the second is wasting the precious time and energy of a lot of Christians.”

-Little asserts that his faith is real and is solidly based on objective evidence which supports and validates his faith.
-“I now offer the objective evidence that validates and supports my experience, since religious assertions incapable of being tested objectively are meaningless.”
-One such religious assertion is the resurrection from the dead of Jesus Christ.
+Little asserted that his faith was real and that it was solidly based on objective evidence which supported and validated his faith as he declared: “I now offer the objective evidence that validates and supports my experience, since religious assertions incapable of being tested objectively are meaningless.”
+One such ‘religious assertion’ is the resurrection from the dead of Jesus Christ.

-The laws of nature may well appear to preclude the possibility of someone rising from the dead, and that is why there are so many alternative explanations of Jesus’ resurrection, such as the swooning theory, the stolen body theory and so on.
+The laws of nature may well appear to preclude the possibility of someone rising from the dead, and that is why there are so many alternative explanations of Jesus’ resurrection, such as the swooning, theory, the stolen body theory, and so on.
 Yet the very existence of the laws of nature themselves is a demonstration of the fact that a higher authority has put those laws in place.
-The existence of the laws requires the existence of a source which brought the laws into being.
+The existence of natural laws requires the existence of a source which brought the laws into being.